Top 100 Cyber Security Interview Questions and Answers in 2022

-In simple words, the firewall is a network security device which is mainly designed to monitor incoming and outgoing traffic and blocks data based on the security rules.
+In simple words, the firewall is a network security device that is mainly designed to monitor incoming and outgoing traffic and blocks data based on the security rules.
 Firewalls are considered the best option to protect the network from worms, malware, viruses, remote access and content filtering.

 8) What is Traceroute and How Can We Check It?

-Traceroute is the network diagnostic tool which is used to track the real path of any data packet on an IP address from its source to destination.
-It reports the all IP addresses of routers and records the time taken for each hop.
+Traceroute is the network diagnostic tool used to track the real path of any data packet on an IP address from its source to destination.
+It reports all IP addresses of routers and records the time taken for each hop.
 Traceroute is mostly used to check out the connection breaks to identify the point of failure.

-Go to command prompt (cmd), write “tracert” and enter any domain name after a single space as you can view in the picture given below:
+Go to command prompt (cmd), write “tracert”, and enter any domain name after a single space, as you can view in the picture given below:

 9) What is The Difference between HIDS and NIDS?

 |Monitoring||It monitors suspicious system activities and traffic of any specific device.||It monitors the traffic of all devices on the network|